Comprehensive Guide to Using the 'hyperfine' Command-Line Tool (with examples)

 Explanation:

-• 'make -j {num_threads}': The command being benchmarked, where {num_threads} is replaced with the current parameter value.
+• 'make -j {num_threads}' is the command where the placeholder {num_threads} is replaced with the current parameter value for each run.

 Example Output: